alloba/book-of-hours-notes/Book Of Hours/things/Pale Bust.md

 ## Description
 Pale Bust

 A delicate-featured young (?) woman.
-An inscription reads ABRA SOUTHEY.
+An inscription reads [[ABRA SOUTHEY]].

+Inspection:
+> _The bust bears a slight but definite resemblance to the many depictions of the notorious [[Eva Dewulf]].
+But surely Eva bore only a son, and her grand-daughters died young._
 ## Locations
 - [[Librarians's Quarters]]